Boston Day Trips from New York

 • Copley Square: It is a square located in the Back Bay neighbourhood where important buildings such as the Boston Public Library and Trinity Church are located.

-Other interesting excursions
+Other interesting tours

 Downtown Boston skyline| ©Lance Anderson